freeCodeCamp/LearnToCodeRPG/README.md

 We welcome all contributions, suggestions and ideas for improvement from the community.

-You can contribute by adding  new quiz questions or making changes to the code.
+You can contribute by adding new quiz questions to [developerquiz.org](https://github.com/freeCodeCamp/Developer_Quiz_Site), catching typos, and volunteering to localize this game into other languages.

 Make sure to first read through the [Code of Conduct](https://www.freecodecamp.org/news/code-of-conduct/).